UkawaJun/UJMouse/README.md

 # UJMouse

-> Human-like mouse movement via **random convex combination of real trajectories** · zero training · pure Python · different every time
+> A human-like mouse movement implementation without Bézier curves · zero training · pure Python

-Unlike the countless Bézier-curve solutions out there, UJMouse **reuses trajectories actually drawn by humans** — each move blends 3 random real trajectories and stretches them to the target.
-Because the base is human-drawn, the micro-jitter, acceleration, and end-of-move deceleration are there for free, far more natural than a function-synthesized curve.
-Simple enough to read once and reproduce.
+This project offers one way to do human-like mouse movement: instead of Bézier curves or other synthesis methods, it reuses pre-recorded real human mouse trajectories.
+Each move picks 3 real trajectories at random, blends them with weights, and stretches them to the target.
+The implementation is simple and mainly meant for learning.

 <sub>📌 This is one module from a set of personal practice projects built between Jul–Nov 2025.</sub>

-> ⚠️ Built for automation testing, demos, and lightweight cases where mouse behavior **isn't strictly analyzed**.
-Does **not** claim to bypass industrial anti-bot systems (reCAPTCHA v3, DataDome, etc.).
+> ⚠️ Built for automation testing, demos, and lightweight cases where mouse behavior isn't strictly analyzed.
+Does not claim to bypass industrial anti-bot systems (reCAPTCHA v3, DataDome, etc.).
 See [Limitations](#limitations).

 ---